dmarkuspettersson/starter-hugo-academic/content/publication/hpw/index.md

 ---
-title: 'A Nonhomothetic Price Index and Inflation Heterogeneity'
+title: 'A Nonhomothetic Price Index and Cost-of-Living Inequality'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here